 Fly into the Adirondack Regional Airport in Lake Clear.
 Cape Air runs multiple flights to major metropolitan areas.
 With three daily round trips to Boston Logan International Airport, and one daily round trip to NYC's JFK International Airport, getting here by air is easier than ever.
 When you touch down, there are multiple modes of transportation to make the 30-minute drive from the airport to Tupper Lake.

-Starting in 2023, travelers coming from the Utica region and points beyond can enjoy a classic, comfortable ride on the Adirondack Railroad.
+Starting in summer 2023, travelers coming from the Utica region and points beyond can enjoy a classic, comfortable round-trip ride on the Adirondack Railroad.
 Regular passenger service ended in 1981 but we're excited to have it back!
 Let someone else do the driving, enjoy the historic ride, and arrive in Tupper refreshed and ready for adventure and exploration!